Tips on Communicating with Italian Companies

 Email v.
 Letters

 Unless you know the person you are emailing personally, email probably isn't the best way to communicate with an Italian.
 Indeed, if you click on the "Contact Us" section of a website and send off a missive you will likely wait for quite a few days before receiving a response.
 The all time record probably goes to Amadei Chocolate.
-When LifeinItaly.com used their contact form seeking information for an article--on May 4, 2009--we only received a response from their assistant press officer on October 11, 2010.
-No, you're eyes are not playing tricks on you.
-That's over one year later!
+When lifeinItaly.com used their contact form seeking information for an article, we only received a response from their assistant press officer a year later.
+No, your eyes are not playing tricks on you.
+One year later!

 Letters are still king in Italy.
 For legal and formal reasons letters are highly appreciated and valued in Italy and snail mail is still used daily.
 Not only are there the costs of stamps, paper, etc. associated with writing letters, but composing one often takes much more time than a quick email.
 Truth be told, however, not even Italian emails are usually quick.
 Italian is an elaborate language and even emails are often lengthy.
 Content, form and style is indeed very important when communicating with Italian companies and this creates the base for doing business and gaining credibility.

 Another obstacle when dealing with Italian companies is the language barrier.
 While many more Italians speak English than Americans speak Italian, not all companies employ people who are fluent in different languages.
 Keep in mind, however, that not being absolutely articulate in English shouldn't reflect your impression of a company – especially when they are known for delivering a quality product.

 The Human Touch & Proper Greetings